FreeState-Marketing/freestate-affiliate-form/README.md

 A zero-budget, open-source affiliate sign-up form for FreeState Marketing 101.
 Built with HTML and Firebase, deployed via Netlify.
 This form helps us onboard partners who align with our mission of empowerment, wellness, and sustainable systems.

+## 🧠 Philosophy

+FreeState isn’t just a brand—it’s a blueprint for resilience.

+We build modular systems that empower individuals, not institutions.
+Every tool we release is designed to be:
+- **Repeatable** – so others can build without reinventing the wheel
+- **Zero-budget** – because innovation shouldn’t depend on funding
+- **Open-source** – so knowledge flows freely and communities grow stronger
+- **Human-centered** – built for real people solving real problems

+This affiliate form is more than a signup—it’s an invitation to join a movement rooted in wellness, sustainability, and self-sufficiency.
+If you believe in grassroots tech, clear documentation, and systems that scale without selling out, you’re in the right place.

 ## 🔧 Tech Stack
 - HTML5 + Vanilla JS
 - Firebase (Anonymous Auth + Firestore)